What’s the Average Going Rate for Babysitters and Nannies?

 Nanny wages can differ based on years of experience, education level, employment status (full-time live in/live out) and more.
-According to recent Sittercity data, the national average hourly rate for nannies in 2019 is $17 per hour.*
+According to recent Sittercity data, the average hourly rate of nannies in 2023 is $21.50 per hour.*

 - 54% of families report that they sometimes or always tip their nannies.

 - 50% of nannies are compensated for their travel expenses.